Finger Lakes AVA: Soils

-The Finger Lakes soils vary much, as is always the case when land is made by glacial erosion and deposits of glacial drifts.
+The Finger Lakes soils vary greatly, as is always the case when land is made by glacial erosion and deposits of glacial drifts.
 On a single farm the soil may be thick and fertile in one part and thin and poor in another; it may consist largely of clay in one part and of sand and gravel in others.
 The soil is generally deep, providing good drainage, however there are some areas, such as on the west side of Seneca Lake, where the bedrock is close to the surface.
-The region hardiness zones range from 5b to 6b.

 The grape soils in the Central Lakes region are, in particular, of miscellaneous types, embracing, in one place or another, nearly all of the soils in the Dunkirk series described in the discussion of the Chautauqua district.
 Probably the Dunkirk clay loam, often very shaly and stony, is the most common of the several soils of the region.
 There are also considerable areas of a shaly soil which possibly do not belong to the Dunkirk types, not having been influenced by water action as are true Dunkirk soils.
 On the slopes and hillsides the land is sometimes rough and stony with but a thin covering of soil and with out-croppings of bedrock.
 The influence of the various soils on the grape has not been studied as in the Chautauqua district but, as noted, the soils in the two districts are in many cases similar so that the discussion of the influence of the several types given for the Chautauqua district will apply in large part to the Central Lakes district.